-At least ten (10) calendar days before a hearing commences, the Title IX Coordinator will provide each party with a downloadable copy of the investigative report (which a party may share with their advisors) or make the investigative report available for electronic review in a secure manner to the parties and upon request with the persons whom they select to serve as their advisor at the hearing ("hearing advisor").
+At least ten (10) calendar days before a hearing commences, the Title IX Coordinator will provide each party with a downloadable copy of the investigative report (which a party may share with their advisors) or will make the investigative report available for electronic review in a secure manner to the parties.
+The Title IX Coordinator will also provide secure access to one person for each party who has been designated to serve as an advisor for the party at a hearing ("hearing advisor") to review the investigative report and any exhibits to that report.
 Parties may submit a written response to the investigative report by emailing it to the Title IX Coordinator no later than three (3) business days before the hearing commences.
-The Title IX Coordinator will share timely submitted responses with the Hearing Panel and the other party before the hearing.